kaepek/calibration/README.md

 In either case the raw capture data needs to be combined from the ADC and Encoder microcontroller collected data (for each run) and the result processed to smooth out errors via the [combination and smoothing procedure](#combination-and-smoothing-procedure)

+## Prerequisites to performing any Data analysis

+- Create a virtual environment: `npm run install:venv`
+- Source the virtual environment (must be active before running analysis or for each new terminal session): `source env/bin/activate`
+- Install the virtual environment dependancies: `npm run install:venv-deps`

 ## Combination and smoothing procedure

 1. Combine the collected `./calibration-data/[run_id]/raw_capture_data.jsonl` file `npm run combine:rotation-voltage-network-data --run_id=[run_id]`, you will recieve a file `merged_capture_data.csv` in the `./calibration-data/[run_id]` folder if successful, this program will report how well it matched records, high match rate is expect ~98% for good runs.
 Less than 98% can indicate a loss of sync between the ADC and Encoder microcontroller data recorders, or other issues, try re-running a new trial experiment in this case and abandon the bad data capture.